AxisCommunications/acap3-examples/utility-libraries/curl_example/README.md

 docker build --tag <APP_IMAGE> .
 ```

-<APP_IMAGE> is the name to tag the image with, e.g., curl_example:1.0
+<APP_IMAGE> is the name to tag the image with, e.g. curl_example:1.0

 Default architecture is **armv7hf**.
 To build for **aarch64** it's possible to
 update the *ARCH* variable in the Dockerfile or to set it in the docker build